 Several states continue to offer full retail rate compensation for excess solar generation:

-• New Jersey: Provides full retail rate net metering for systems up to 2 MW
+- New Jersey: Full retail-rate net metering with annual April 1 true-up for systems up to 2 MW

 States with Modified Programs